seanlandsman/ag-grid-ngeurope2016/README.md

 You're free to use any library you'd like, and come up with anything you like, as long as you use ag-Grid to display/contain the main results.

-Some ideas work experimenting with in the grid are:
+Some ideas work experimenting with in the grid are (but you're free to do anything you like!):

 - [Sorting](https://www.ag-grid.com/javascript-grid-sorting)
 - [Filtering](https://www.ag-grid.com/javascript-grid-filtering)